 - After initiating power off/Emergency SOS by pressing and holding either volume button and the side button simultaneously for 2 seconds.

-If your device is lost or stolen, you can prevent Face ID from being used to unlock your device with Find My iPhone Lost Mode.
+If your device is lost or stolen, you can prevent Face ID from being used to unlock your device by marking your device as lost in Find My.

-If you choose to enroll in Face ID, you can control how it’s used or disable it at any time.
-For example, if you don’t want to use Face ID to unlock your iPhone, open Settings > Face ID & Passcode > Use Face ID, and disable iPhone Unlock.
-To disable Face ID, open Settings > Face ID & Passcode, and tap Reset Face ID.
+If you choose to enrol in Face ID, you can control how it’s used or disable it at any time.
+For example, if you don’t want to use Face ID to unlock your device, open Settings > Face ID & Passcode > Use Face ID and disable iPhone Unlock or iPad Unlock.
+You can also use Face ID without setting up the ability to use it with a face mask.
+To disable Face ID entirely, open Settings > Face ID & Passcode, and tap Reset Face ID.
 Doing so will delete Face ID data, including mathematical representations of your face, from your device.
-If you choose to erase or reset your device using Find My iPhone or erasing all content and settings, all Face ID data will be deleted.
+If you choose to erase or reset your device using Find My iPhone or by erasing all content and settings, all Face ID data will be deleted.

-Even if you don’t enroll in Face ID, the TrueDepth camera intelligently activates to support attention aware features, like dimming the display if you aren’t looking at your iPhone or lowering the volume of alerts if you're looking at your device.
-For example, when using Safari, your device will check to determine if you’re looking at your device and turns the screen off if you aren’t.
+Even if you don’t enrol in Face ID, the TrueDepth camera intelligently activates to support attention-aware features, such as dimming the display if you aren’t looking at your device or lowering the volume of alerts if you are looking at your device.
+For example, when using Safari, your device checks whether you’re looking at your device and turns the screen off if you aren’t.
 If you don’t want to use these features, you can open Settings > Face ID & Passcode and disable Attention Aware Features.

 Within supported apps, you can enable Face ID for authentication.
-Apps are only notified as to whether the authentication is successful.
+Apps are only notified regarding whether the authentication is successful.
 Apps can’t access Face ID data associated with the enrolled face.

-Face ID also has an accessibility feature to support individuals who are blind or have low vision.
-If you don’t want Face ID to require that you look at your iPhone with your eyes open, you can open Settings > General > Accessibility, and disable Require Attention for Face ID.
-This is automatically disabled if you enable VoiceOver during initial set up.
+Face ID also has an accessibility feature to support individuals who are blind or visually impaired.
+If you don’t want Face ID to require that you look at your device with your eyes open, you can open Settings > Accessibility > Face ID & Attention and disable Require Attention for Face ID.
+This is automatically disabled if you enable VoiceOver during initial setup.